nodef/csplit.c/README.md

 ### Why does it exist?

-I wrote csplit because I found string manipulation in C to be very difficult, particularly the `strtok` built in function.
+I wrote csplit because I found string manipulation in C to be frustrating compared to some higher level languages, particularly the `strtok` built in function.
 I have successfully used csplit in several projects, primarily for parsing input files, and I hope it proves to be of use to you.

 ### License